-Monarch panic and exit devices have been around for the past 100 years.
+Monarch panic hardware and exit devices have been around for the past 100 years.
 They currently offer exit devices for single, and double doors, in either rim, surface vertical rod, mortise and concealed vertical versions.
 We usually find 904H List Door Hardware on all of the Monarch Falcon Devices.
 All Monarch exit devices a Grade 1, the highest rating possible.

 If you are looking to update, replace or repair your commercial doors with a Monarch exit device, we have the expertise to help you.

 Most Monarch panic devices ship within 1 week of your placed order.
 Special sizes, finishes and some Monarch exit device parts are factory orders and may take up to 2 weeks.

 Monarch 17 Series – The 17 Series Monarch exit device was made from the 1970’s until about 2006.
 It was their narrow stile device, designed specifically for doors with narrow frames, or where designers wanted a small footprint.
 If you currently have a 17 Series Monarch exit device in disrepair, the replacement would be the Falcon 24 Series.
 The mounting holes will not line up, so you will need to start from scratch.
 Currently we have very few of the replacement parts for this device.